IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_pool.html.markdown

 Create, update, or delete a VPC load balancer pool.
 For more information about load balancer pools, see [working with pools](https://cloud.ibm.com/docs/vpc?topic=vpc-nlb-pools).

 **Note:**
-VPC infrastructure services are region-specific endpoints.
-By default, the provider targets `us-south`.
-Ensure you target the correct region in the provider block as shown in the `provider.tf` file if your VPC service is created in a different region.
+VPC infrastructure services use region-specific endpoints.
+By default, the Terraform provider targets the `us-south` region.
+If your VPC resources are provisioned in a different region, update the region attribute in the provider block accordingly.
+You can find an example configuration in the provider.tf file section.

 **provider.tf**